dmullings81/frontend-nanodegree-mobile-portfolio/src/README.md

 ## Pizza page optimizations

 Now running at a steady 60fps!
+Resize the pizzas using the slider now takes about 1ms!

 ### 'Movers' elements

-*Reduced number of mover elements created from 200 to 25.
+* Reduced number of mover elements created from 200 to 25.
-*Added the backface-visibility: hidden CSS attribute to force them into seperate composite layers.
+* Added the backface-visibility: hidden CSS attribute to force them into seperate composite layers.
 This meant that the browser wasn't required to paint the whole page each time the element moved.
-*Subtracted half the window width from the basicLeft variable for use in the updatePositions function.
+* Subtracted half the window width from the basicLeft variable for use in the updatePositions function.

 ### updatePositions function

-*Replaced querySelectorAll with getElementsByClassName which is considerably faster.
+* Replaced querySelectorAll with getElementsByClassName which is considerably faster.
-*Removed from the for loop the calculation to find scrollTop divided by 1250, and an array of values for use in the phase calculation.
+* Removed from the for loop the calculation to find scrollTop divided by 1250, and an array of values for use in the phase calculation.
+* Stored the variable items.length outisde of the loop (attribute to http://www.html5rocks.com/en/tutorials/speed/html5/)
-*Replaced the CSS style 'left' which triggers layout, paint and composite, with transform, which only triggers composite.
+* Replaced the CSS style 'left' which triggers layout, paint and composite, with transform, which only triggers composite.
 Found on csstriggers.com.
-The syntax for this can be attributed to Udacity user 'mcs' here https://discussions.udacity.com/t/project-4-how-do-i-optimize-the-background-pizzas-for-loop/36302.
+The syntax for this can be attributed to Udacity user 'mcs' (https://discussions.udacity.com/t/project-4-how-do-i-optimize-the-background-pizzas-for-loop/36302).

 #### requestAnimationFrame

-*Used requestAnimationFrame to run the updatePositions function at a steady rate.
+* Used requestAnimationFrame to run the updatePositions function at a steady rate.
-*Added a running variable to ensure requestAnimationFrame did not run after scrolling was completed.
+* Added a running variable to ensure requestAnimationFrame did not run after scrolling was completed.
 (attribute to https://www.kirupa.com/html5/animating_with_requestAnimationFrame.htm)

 ### resizePizzas function

-*Instead of calculating the size difference when resizing, I used the switch statement to return a percentage based on the size value.
+* Instead of calculating the size difference when resizing, I used the switch statement to return a percentage based on the size value.
-*Said percentage was then used in the changePizzaSizes function as the width attribute of the pizza containers.
+* Said percentage was then used in the changePizzaSizes function as the width attribute of the pizza containers.
-*Replaced querySelectorAll with getElementsByClassName which is considerably faster.
+* Replaced querySelectorAll with getElementsByClassName which is considerably faster.